Permafrost/Tundra/README.md

     * `$content` is a string, byte array, or input stream containing data to be written or appended to the given file.
     * `$encoding` is an optional character set to use when $content has been provided as a string.
-Defaults to the Java virtual machine [default charset].
+Defaults to [UTF-8].
   * Outputs:
     * `$file` is the name of the file that was written or appended to.
 If no input file name was specified, this is the name of the temporary